 The Arts Education and Social and Emotional Learning (SEL) Framework is designed to allow the intentional application of appropriate SEL teaching and learning strategies while enhancing Arts Education.

 The CRE Hub provides the history, tools, and resources to contextualize and build the movement for culturally responsive education and ethnic studies.
 Watch the stories, read the research, learn the history, and see more guidance in the Remote Learning section of the Hub’s website.

 This document, derived from the 2017 Yale Symposium on Music in Schools, is designed primarily for the fields of music and education at their broadest contexts, challenging these fields to assertively claim music as a social, educational, and cultural right for our cities’ students.

-Decolonizing the Music Room uses research, training, and discourse to help music educators develop critical practices and center the voices, knowledge, and experiences of BBIP (Black, Brown, and Indigenous People) in order to challenge the historical dominance of Western European and white American music, narratives, and practices.
+Decolonizing the Music Room uses research, training, and discourse to help music educators develop critical practices and center the voices, knowledge, and experiences of BBIA (Black, Brown, Indigenous, and Asian) in order to challenge the historical dominance of white Western European and American music, narratives, and practices.

 Published by the National Association for Music Education (NAfME), download this pamphlet to learn more about how music educators are well suited to help students develop socially and emotionally.
 Includes concise and captivating information to jump start anyone’s learning on this topic.

 Teaching Tolerance and experts from the National Child Traumatic Stress Network share their recommendations for educators supporting students during the COVID-19 crisis.